sungjae-cho/Fundamentals-of-Neuroscience/1-1-resting-potential.md

   - Do the absolute or the relative concentrations of ions matter in determining the Nernst Potential?
 How do changes to the intracellular and extracellular concentrations of K+ affect its Nernst Potential?
   - What is "driving force," and how do we calculate it?
 - Nernst Potential: the membrane potential at which the diffusion and electrostatic forces for an ion balance out, given particular concentrations inside and outside of the cell.
-  - Nernst potential = reversla potential = equilibrium potential
+  - Nernst potential = reversal potential = equilibrium potential
-  - Nernst potential != resting poential
+  - Nernst potential != resting potential (in a steady state)
   - The Nernst potential is the aim or attractor of the ions themselves.
 - [Formula sheet](https://courses.edx.org/assets/courseware/v1/f2608d87124ed611d0e711451bbd8240/asset-v1:HarvardX+MCB80.1x+2T2023+type@asset+block/Formula_sheet.pdf)
 - Nerst equation